timwilliate/engineering-blog/_posts/2015-07-10-cloudformation-template-generator.md

 You can see these and other RichXYZ method pimps in com.monsanto.arch.cloudformation.model.simple.Builders.

-# SecurityGroupRoutables
+## SecurityGroupRoutables

 Above you might have noticed this sneaky `SecurityGroupRoutable` type.
 After using all of the techniques above, you'll still be left with lots of code to make security groups and to associate various ones to various resources.
-We've begun to create a new abstraction, `SecurityGroupRoutable`, currently supporting `AWS::EC2::Instance`s, `AWS::ElasticLoadBalancing::LoadBalancer`s and `AWS::AutoScaling::LaunchConfiguration`'s / `AWS::AutoScaling::AutoScalingGroup`s.
+We've begun to create a new abstraction, `SecurityGroupRoutable`, currently supporting `AWS::EC2::Instance`'s, `AWS::ElasticLoadBalancing::LoadBalancer`'s and `AWS::AutoScaling::LaunchConfiguration`'s / `AWS::AutoScaling::AutoScalingGroup`'s.
 Instead of manually defining security groups for logically similar instances, we discovered it was less work overall to specify ingress rules point to point between all necessary Resource instances (or to define them in a function).

 So a `SecurityGroupRoutable[R <: Resource[R]]` is a wrapper around a Resource that itself needs or can be associated with a security group, as well as an auto-generated security group specific for that `Resource` that is injected into the resource.
 In other words, every `Resource` that is wrapped in an SGR gets its own security group associated only to itself.
 Then instead of defining ingress/egress rules in the definition of that security group, we use the fact that CloudFormation also permits the definition of `AWS::EC2::SecurityGroupEgress` and `AWS::EC2::SecurityGroupIngress` rules as stand-alone resources that point to security groups.

-Several of the higher-level methods for creating `Resource`s above now return SGRs instead of bare `Resource`s.
+Several of the higher-level methods for creating `Resource`'s above now return SGRs instead of bare `Resource`'s.
 Note that SGRs have a `.template` method that returns a template containing both the `Resource` and its `SecurityGroup`.

-# Ingress Rule DSL
+## Ingress Rule DSL

 So now that we have methods to automate all of the above, the last major source of duplication and friction is in creating those Ingress and Egress rules between Security Groups or `SecurityGroupRoutables`.
 To solve this problem, we created a little DSL to specify the creation of many of these rules at once, and in an easy to grok syntax.
 A secondary goal was that these rules might be more easily audited by a non-developer security team.